Test Detail

 What is Double Marker Test- First Trimester?

-The dual marker test screens the fetus for the two most common chromosomal abnormalities: Down syndrome and Edwards’ syndrome.
+The dual marker test screens the fetus for certain chromosomal abnormalities, particularly Down syndrome and Edwards' syndrome.
 These conditions result from the presence of extra copies of chromosomes 21 and 18, respectively, and affect the baby's physical and intellectual development.
-However, remember that this is just a screening test and not a diagnostic test, meaning it does not determine whether your baby has abnormalities; instead, it tells whether the unborn baby is at risk of developing certain abnormalities.
-This test is based entirely on a predictive and statistical approach, and further testing is required to confirm the diagnosis.
+However, a Double Marker Test- First Trimester is just a screening test, not a diagnostic one.
+It does not determine whether your baby has abnormalities; instead, it tells whether the unborn baby is at risk of developing certain abnormalities.

-No fasting is required for a Double Marker Test- First Trimester test.
+No fasting is required for a Double Marker Test- First Trimester.
 However, inform your doctor about all your medical conditions or allergies before taking the test.
 Also, tell your doctor about the medications you are taking, as certain medications can affect the results of this test and might need to be discontinued.

-• The accuracy of the results is subjective to the information provided in the screening form, and this information is mandatory for combined risk assessment.
+Talk to your doctor about your specific test results.
+The accuracy of the results is subjective to the information provided in the screening form, and this information is mandatory for combined risk assessment.

 What is Double Marker Test- First Trimester used for?